lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

-As seen in the first picture, and given our project aimed for a multiclass classification, we have tracked accuracy, precision, f1, and recall for evaluation and loss and learning rate for training.
-Wandb also includes some system metrics, which are useful to also explore the hardware performance during the experiment.
+As seen in the first picture, and given our project aimed for a multiclass classification, we have tracked accuracy, precision, f1, and recall for evaluation and loss and learning rate for training in order to find the optimal hyperparameters aiming for high accuracy.
+Wandb also includes some system metrics, which are useful to also explore the hardware performance during the experiment (GPu power usage, memory allocation and temperature).
+In our case, since we are using a virtual machine for training and furhter deployement, it should be taken into consideration for the cost of the resources.
 All of our runs in this case are grouped under the name 'bert' given the possibility to add different experiments with other transformers and then, as seen in figure 2, we can track groups of experiments in parallel with the same metrics.
 We considered the possibility of adding sweeps, however, we found a good combination of hyperparameters after only 10 experiments and we discarded it for this project.
 The procedure would have been the following: create a config file but  with a dictionary of values for each hyperparamenter to try, and then start the agent so that it created random combinations of them for each run.
 ![Figure1](figures/wandb1.png)